Last Updated on December 12, 2021 by Carla Jonas

 From her pantsuits to her pearls, Kamala Harris’ style has made quite the fashion statement along the route to the Vice Presidential office.
 Her trademark pearls have even launched social activist groups, including Facebook’s Wear Pearls on Jan 20th 2021 and United By Pearls, each with hundreds of thousands of members.
 Kamala’s distinctive style is elegant yet practical, modern yet timeless.
 Pearls are a key component of Kamala Harris’ style, and they have a long history in politics and power.

 Kamala’s style has inspired not only trending hashtags, but designers and brands alike.
 The Pearl Source’s collection Power Pearls is dedicated to women who make history and inspired by Kamala Harris, whose style is on its way to becoming iconic.

 Kamala Harris makes a statement with her stunning black Tahitian necklace.
-If you’re ready to step up the exoticism in your jewelry box, upgrade your jewelry collection with lustrous Power Pearls.
+If you’re ready to step up the exoticism in your jewelry box and on the hunt for the perfect black gemstones of the seas, upgrade your pearl jewelry collection with lustrous Power Pearls.
 Gift idea: elevate your Christmas shopping game by opting for the finest pearls as gifts for your loved ones.

 Pearls: Classic Yet Modern